bilgino/angularforddd/README.md

 - Rich Domain Model
 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
-The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods.
+However, its considered an anti-pattern because it doesn't enclose business logic and can't protect its invariants.
+Furthermore, it introduces a tight coupling with the client.
-It introduces a tight coupling with the UI controller and can't protect its invariants.
-Hence, the rich domain model is a more suitable candidate.
-Using rich domain model implementations, we prevent domain logic scattering everywhere multiple times.
+Using rich domain models, we prevent domain logic from scattering everywhere multiple times.
-The following example shows the negative side effects when using anemic domain models.
+The following example shows the negative side effects of anemic domain models.

-Domain logic coupled in the UI controller:
+Domain logic coupled in the UI controller (client):

 *»  Effects of anemic models* <br/>
 ```